The Enneagram Subtypes: An Introduction

-The Enneagram recognizes the existence to nine Types each of which have 3 subtypes.
-That makes for 27 subtypes which refine and nuance the understanding of our type structure.
+Nine types times 3 subtypes per type makes for 27 subtypes which refine and nuance the understanding of our type structure.
 Subtype behavior is always colored by our Type but get a group of self-pres of different types together, for example, and they will find much in common as they share their focus on stocking their pantries, taking plenty of luggage with them when they travel and assuring an ample supply of money or whatever else is deemed necessary for survival.

 Subtype can play as big a role in relationships as Type.
 Imagine the potential conflict when a one-one subtype is seeking intense connection with another individual whose main focus is not on that individual but outward on to the group or community.

-Knowing the subtype can help those having trouble identifying their Type by highlighting the wired-in, biological drives in human behavior and distinguish between what are known as behavioral “look-alikes” within the 9 types.
+Knowing the subtype can help those having trouble identifying their type by highlighting the wired-in, biological drives on human behavior and distinguish between what are known as behavioral “look-alikes” in the 9 types.

-Using teaching, exercises and brief panel interviews with class participants, students can expect to identify their subtype and begin working on how the instinctual drives affect their Type.
-The benefits of this work are a clearer, deeper understanding of your Type and its attendant triggers and blind spots.
+Using teaching, exercises and brief panel interview with class participants, students can expect to identify their subtype and begin working on how the instinctual drives affect their type.
+The benefits of this work are a clearer, deeper understanding of your type and its attendant triggers and blind spots.
 This leads to better self-management resulting in greater presence and ease in life, work and relationships.

 The Enneagram System’s 27 Personality Subtypes by Beatrice Chestnut is used to help participants identify and understand their subtype behavior.
 The class is taught in a one day format.
-Recommended preparation for this class is: The Development and Structure of the Enneagram Personality Types or the equivalent.
+Pre-requisite is Exploring the 9 Enneagram Types.

 February 23, 2019